April 2025 Update

 Overview

-UDOT and SLC are partnering to create a multi-use trail on the south side of 400 South from 900 West to 200 West, including the viaduct bridge over the railroad tracks.
-The corridor is an important east/west connector, and the project aims to maintain current vehicular capacity while establishing a safe dedicated corridor for people walking, biking, and rolling.
-The trail will feature art to enhance the character of the surrounding area and make travelling along the trail an enjoyable experience.
+UDOT and Salt Lake City are partnering to build a multi-use trail along the south side of 400 South, from 900 West to 200 West—including the viaduct bridge over the railroad tracks.
+This corridor is a key east-west connection, and the project will preserve current vehicle capacity while adding a safe, dedicated space for people walking, biking, and rolling.
+Public art will help reflect the area’s character and make the trail more inviting.

 Equity and the East/West Divide